urre/wordpress-nginx-docker-compose/README.md

 ## PhpMyAdmin

-PhpMyAdmin now comes installed as a service in docker-compose.
+PhpMyAdmin comes installed as a service in docker-compose.

 Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/)

-### Notes:
+## Notes:

 When making changes to the Dockerfile, use: